twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 - latency
 - enforced limitation

-**Why do we care about bandwidth?
-How would we use this information?**

-- Are we getting our money's worth?
-- Is there something that can be fixed?
-- Are airplanes able to foster maximum capacity?
-Is what we pay for what we actually get?
-    - How can we tell?
-Calculate bandwith
-    - Ways to calculate bandwith
-- How can planes begin to maximuze bandwidth?

 ### Are there ways to improve performance?
 Now, let's take a further look into how to improve performance.
 It is often found that In-Flight WiFi is slow or problematic.
 There are many ways that companies can try to improve these issues.
 #### What is currently available?